janjdev/janjdev/README.md

 ### Hi there 👋🏿

 👋🏿 Hello!
-I'm January Johnson, a versatile full-stack developer with a passion for crafting dynamic web solutions and harnessing the power of technology to solve real-world challenges.
+I'm January Johnson, a versatile full-stack developer passionate about crafting dynamic web solutions and harnessing the power of technology to solve real-world challenges.
 My extensive skill set encompasses a wide range of technologies, including HTML, CSS3, JavaScript, Node.js, React, Angular, Python, Django, Flask, Java, Hibernate, Spring, R, machine-learning, MongoDB, MySQL, and PostgreSQL.

-🎓 I'm currently on a quest to expand my knowledge and skills, pursuing a Master's degree in Computer Science at the University of Missouri-Saint Louis, with a graduation date set for May 2024.
+🎓 I'm pursuing an MS in Computer Science and Cyber Security at the University of Missouri-Saint Louis.
 My educational journey started with a Bachelor of Science in Information Systems and Technology, and I also hold a Bachelor of Science in Business Administration with a focus on finance.

 🛠️ In my current role as a Software Engineer at JAKAPA, I'm responsible for backend development.
 I design and develop robust, scalable, and high-performance APIs for the Jakapa app.
 Collaborating closely with the lead developer and CTO, I ensure our APIs are secure, adhere to industry best practices, and deliver an outstanding user experience.

-💼 Prior to this, I honed my skills as a full-stack developer during a freelancing stint, working on diverse projects that sharpened my adaptability and problem-solving abilities.
+💼 Before this, I honed my skills as a full-stack developer during a freelancing stint, working on diverse projects that sharpened my adaptability and problem-solving abilities.

 🌟 My areas of expertise extend beyond coding.
 I'm deeply committed to the entire software development lifecycle, from conceptualization to deployment, and I thrive on optimizing processes and finding elegant solutions to complex challenges.